nicolevegai/iebis_swdev_exam_debugging/README.md

             word = new StringBuffer('F');
         case 2:
             word = new StringBuffer('T');
-The Y, F and I are chars and can not be added to a string so we need to convert them to strings.
+The Y, F and I are chars and can the StringBuffer method accepts only strings so we need to convert them to strings.

   **Corrected:**